tdlight-team/tdlight-java/README.md

 - `tdlight-natives-osx-amd64`

 ## Usage
 An example on how to use TDLight Java can be found here: [Example.java](https://github.com/tdlight-team/tdlight-java/blob/master/example/src/main/java/it.tdlight.example/Example.java)

+### Advanced usage
+If you want to disable the automatic runtime shutdown hook, you should set the property `it.tdlight.enableShutdownHooks` to `false`

 ### TDLight methods documentation
 [TdApi JavaDoc](https://tdlight-team.github.io/tdlight-docs)